thenexthub/Codira/docs/ABI/CallingConvention.rst

 painstakingly reassemble.
 It's much better to pass large structures indirectly.
 And with result values, we really just don't have a choice; there's only so many registers you can use before you have to give up and return indirectly.
-Therefore, even in the Swift native convention, the expansion algorithm is basically used as a first pass.
+Therefore, even in the Codira native convention, the expansion algorithm is basically used as a first pass.
 A second pass then decides whether the expanded sequence is actually reasonable to pass directly.

-Recall that one aspect of the semantically-lowered Swift function type is whether we should be matching the C calling convention or not.
+Recall that one aspect of the semantically-lowered Codira function type is whether we should be matching the C calling convention or not.
 The following algorithm here assumes that the importer and semantic lowering have conspired in a very particular way to make that possible.
-Specifically, we assume is that an imported C function type, lowered semantically by Swift, will follow some simple structural rules:
+Specifically, we assume is that an imported C function type, lowered semantically by Codira, will follow some simple structural rules:

-* If there was a by-value `struct` or `union` parameter or result in the imported C type, it will correspond to a by-value direct parameter or return type in Swift, and the Swift type will be a nominal type whose declaration links back to the original C declaration.
+* If there was a by-value `struct` or `union` parameter or result in the imported C type, it will correspond to a by-value direct parameter or return type in Codira, and the Codira type will be a nominal type whose declaration links back to the original C declaration.